MicrosoftDocs/Viva/Viva/connections/plan-viva-connections.md

 #### Planning resources:
 - [Create and customize a Dashboard](/viva/connections/create-dashboard)
 - Learn more about [adaptive cards](https://adaptivecards.io/)and  [third-party cards](https://techcommunity.microsoft.com/t5/microsoft-viva-blog/viva-connections-welcomes-new-partners-and-opens-developer/ba-p/2540643)
-- Leverage existing [Microsoft 365 groups](https://support.microsoft.com/office/learn-about-microsoft-365-groups-b565caa1-5c40-40ef-9915-60fdb2d97fa2) or create news groups if needed so that you can quickly create cards and [target them to specific audiences](/viva/connections/create-dashboard#apply-audience-targeting-to-cards)
+- Use existing [Microsoft 365 groups](https://support.microsoft.com/office/learn-about-microsoft-365-groups-b565caa1-5c40-40ef-9915-60fdb2d97fa2) or create news groups if needed so that you can quickly create cards and [target them to specific audiences](/viva/connections/create-dashboard#apply-audience-targeting-to-cards)

 ### Plan the Feed